humungus-gungi/bootyquest/README.md

 - +2 conflict for intimidating Niles (tech shop guy)
 - +1 conflict for using the dark side in a Force Power check (Influence)

-Session 3 - Kessel Pt.
-2
+Session 3 - Operation: Kessel Emancipation
 ======================

 Destiny points: _6 light, 3 dark_